TimNiklasWitte/Building-GPT-from-scratch/README.md

 ![alt text](./milestone_3/fun/plotting/plots/Perplexity.png)

-Best model: Perplexity is about 14 within 4-6 Grams.
+Best model: Perplexity is about 14 with the Neural 4-Gram.
 Here we use an LSTM, neural network to capture sequential dependencies and context beyond fixed the previos clasical n-gram windows.
 Using the LSTM we try to "weight" the importance of each previous token, not just memorize fixed-length patterns.
 We can see that the perfomance of this N-gram performs slightly better than the previous classic N-grams.